golanlevin/single-line-font-resources/README.md

 ### p5.js port of Kamp's HP1345A vector font

-Vector font from the character generator ROM of the HP1345A digital vector display (c.1985), [reverse-engineered](https://phk.freebsd.dk/hacks/Wargames/index.html) by Poul-Henning Kamp, ported to JavaScript by Golan Levin.
+This single-line font is from the character generator ROM of the HP1345A digital vector display (c.1985), [reverse-engineered](https://phk.freebsd.dk/hacks/Wargames/index.html) by Poul-Henning Kamp, and ported to JavaScript by Golan Levin.
 This p5.js version is adapted from his work, and loads data from the original ROM binaries.

 * ROM-loading version [here](HP1345A/HP1345A_single_line_font/sketch.js) or at [editor.p5js.org](https://editor.p5js.org/golan/sketches/ir_bD05uZ)
 * Data-inlined version (*recommended*) [here](HP1345A/HP1345A_single_line_font_inline) or at [editor.p5js.org](https://editor.p5js.org/golan/sketches/TzKV33v9g)